 Joanna Scheib is associate adjunct professor of psychology at the University of California, Davis.
-She conducts research on psychosocial issues related to donor insemination and reproduction.
-In addition, she is research director of The Sperm Bank of California, which she joined in 1996.
+She conducts research on psychosocial issues related to the assisted reproductive technologies.
+Since 2000, she has been research director at The Sperm Bank of California in Berkeley.

-Professor Scheib’s research focuses on understanding the experiences and well-being of families created through donor insemination.
+Professor Scheib’s research focuses on understanding the experiences and well-being of families created through donor insemination and other forms of assisted reproduction.
 In collaboration with The Sperm Bank of California (TSBC) in Berkeley, she examines (i) the role of family relationships, openness and functioning in the well-being of donor-conceived adolescents and adults, (ii) the experiences of being raised in non-traditional families, (iii) the effect of open-identity donation on recipient and donor families, and (iv) the outcome of releasing donor identities to donor-conceived adults.
-Findings from this work help with the development of policy for open-identity gamete donation.
+Findings from this work help with policy development in open-identity gamete donation.
 TSBC is the oldest organization in the world to offer open-identity donation, meaning that people conceived with the help of this program are some of the first adults to access their donor's identity in planned releases.

 Goldberg, A. E., & Scheib, J. (2015).
 Female-partnered and single women’s contact motivations and experiences with donor-linked families.
 Human Reproduction, 30, 1375-1385.

 - Scheib, J. E., & Hastings, P. D. (2012).
 Donor-conceived children raised by lesbian couples: Socialization and development in a new form of planned family.
 In D. Cutas and S. Chan (Eds.)
 Families – Beyond the Nuclear Ideal (pp. 64-83).
 Bloomsbury Academic Series.